tobylockley/BizeoEthernet/README.md

 ## Todo
 * Create similar library for WiFly.
+* Include example code for internet retries and error checking.

 ## Installation
+Download the library as a zip (button above).
+Copy the folder inside the zip to your arduino libraries folder: "*<strong>...ArduinoSketchbook/libraries/</strong>*"
-Copy everything into the folder: "*<strong>ArduinoSketchbook</strong>*/libraries/BizeoEthernet" You may have to create the libraries folder.
-Default sketchbook location is in:
+You may have to create the libraries folder.
+Sketchbook location is set in the arduino IDE preferences.
+Default sketchbook locations are:

 * Windows: "My Documents\Arduino"
 * Mac: "~/Documents/Arduino"